 1971 "What's the buzz?/Tell me what's happening" is heard for the first time on Broadway, as all the buzz is focused on fairly unknown composer Andrew Lloyd Webber's rock opera, Jesus Christ Superstar.
 The show, based on the platinum-selling album, opens at the Mark Hellinger Theatre for a very successful run of over 700 performances.
 Stars for the original Broadway production include Ben Vereen, Jeff Fenholt, and Yvonne Elliman.
 The show gets mixed reviews, but proves a perennial both in New York and on the road.

-1995 The one-diva show, Patti LuPone on Broadway, opens tonight at the Walter Kerr.
-John McDaniel, later known for musical direction on "The Rosie O'Donnell Show," was in charge of musical arrangement for this production.
-The show will run 45 performances.
+1995 The one-diva show, Patti LuPone on Broadway, opens at the Walter Kerr Theatre.
+John McDaniel, later known for musical direction on The Rosie O'Donnell Show, is in charge of musical arrangement for the production.
+The show runs 45 performances.

 2010 The Broadway premiere of David Mamet's 1977 comedic drama A Life in the Theatre, which explores the lives of two acting colleagues—one at the beginning of his career and one near the end—opens at the Gerald Schoenfeld Theatre.
 Patrick Stewart and T.R.
 Knight co-star.

 2017 Springsteen on Broadway, rock legend Bruce Springsteen's intimate blend of autobiographical solo play and acoustic concert, opens at the Walter Kerr Theatre.
 Originally announced for an eight-week engagement, it extends multiple times, playing sold out performances for more than a year.
 Springsteen receives a Special Tony Award for the show.

 Watch highlights from Hugh Jackman, Back on Broadway: